How Reflexology Worked to Relieve My Pain

 Reflexology works.
-Looking at it with Western logic, it shouldn't work - it really shouldn't.
-I mean, how can foot massage possibly cure pain in your neck, shoulder or hip?
-Don't ask me, I can't explain it!
-But I can say reflexology worked for me.
+Looking at it with Western logic, it shouldn't work—it really shouldn't.
+I mean, how can a foot massage possibly cure pain in your neck, shoulder, or hip?
+Don't ask me; I can't explain it!
+But I can say that reflexology worked for me.

-Many years ago, I I slipped on a soapy wet floor.
-I flung out my arm to save myself,and landed with all my weight on one hand.
+Many years ago, I slipped on a soapy, wet floor.
+I flung out my arm to save myself, and I landed with all my weight on one hand.
 The shock shot up my arm and into my neck, herniating a disc.

-For those who don't know what that is, let me explain.
+For those who don't know what a herniated disc is, let me explain.

-Anyone who has continual nagging pain will tell you, they're willing to try anything.
-So when I went on a blind date and the guy told me he'd cured his frozen shoulder with reflexology, I dismissed it at first - I knew reflexology used the same meridians as acupuncture and acupressure, and I'd already tried both of those - but by the end of the date, I was asking him for the name of the therapist (that was the only thing I got out of that date, by the way - he never called..).
+Anyone who has continual, nagging pain will tell you: they're willing to try anything.
+So when I went on a blind date and the guy told me he'd cured his frozen shoulder with reflexology, I dismissed it at first.
+I knew reflexology used the same meridians as acupuncture and acupressure, and I'd already tried both of those.
+But by the end of the date, I was asking him for the name of the therapist (that was the only thing I got out of that date, by the way—he never called again).

 My First Reflexology Foot Massage

 On my arrival at the clinic, I discovered the reflexologist had limited English.
 She asked me "Where is pain?" and I pointed to my shoulder (one of the odd things about herniated discs is that the pain turns up in funny places—it's called "referred pain").
 I started to explain that it was caused by a damaged disk, but she interrupted me, bustling me over to the massage bed.